symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 Symfony CMF SE includes the MenuBundle, a tool that allow you to dynamically define your menus.
-It extends the `KnpMenuBundle`_, with a set of hierarchical, multi language menu elements, along with the tools to load and store them from/to a database.
+It extends the `KnpMenuBundle`_, with a set of hierarchical, multi language menu elements, along with the tools to persist them in the chosen content store.
 It also includes the administration panel definitions and related services needed for integration with the `SonataDoctrinePhpcrAdminBundle`_.